a-fotherby/Omphalos/omphalos/examples/cesium_exchange/README.md

 ## What it produces

-Each run's database differs from the template on **exactly one line**, with the column alignment
+Each run's database differs from the template on **at most one line**, with the column alignment intact.
+Run 1 differs on none: 7.25224 is the fitted value the sweep brackets, so its database is byte-identical to the template.
-intact:

 ```
 run0: 'NaXhan1' 2  1.0 'Na+' 1.0 'Xhan1-'               6.25224  0.000